enriquegv001/ibm-call4code/README.md

      4. Bias for action: Heuristic decision making + risk
      5. Face issues with emotional intelligence and focuse
      6. Take responsibility for decisions

+## Additional information about the challenge
+**Judging criteria** minimum score of 0 and maximum score of 20 points

+     1. Completeness and transferability - (5 points)
+     2. Effectiveness and efficiency - (5 points)
+     3. Design and usability - (5 points)
+     4. Creativity and innovation - (5 points)

 ### Requirements

      1. Call for Code Global Challenge resigstration
      2. March 8, Challenge start date
      3. October 17, Challenge submissions due